wp-plugins/bablic/readme.txt

 2. Upload `Bablic.php` to the `/wp-content/plugins/` directory using an FTP client
 3. Activate the plugin from the Plugins tab within Wordpress' admin panel
 4. Click on Settings under the Plugins description
-5. Click on Login and enter the details used to sign up on Bablic.com
+5. Click on START NOW and enter the details used to sign up on Bablic.com
-6. Click on Editor to access the editor & make translation changes

 == Frequently asked questions ==